br0nco640k/Bard-Diva/README.md

 or

-`pip install --user --break-system-packages -r requirements.txt` for systems that give errors about externally managed environment nonsense.
-You may also have to add the path for mido to your PATH in .bashrc
+`pip install --user --break-system-packages -r requirements.txt` for systems that give errors about externally managed environment nonsense (Arch does this BS, btw).
+You may also have to add the path for mido to your PATH in .bashrc.
+I may eventually change the instructions to use pipx instead, since this externally managed nonsense is a growing pestilence taking root within the Python community, and at some point fighting against will become the greater effort.
+This current fix does work, but comes with a wide array of warnings that look slightly scary.

 ### Wayland users: